b-pardi/pyQCM/README.md

     - added update text function to perform all the same tasks as the onselect function
     - refactored code so the above tasks are done in a separate function that onselect and update text both call
         - split into 2 functions, one to update plot and one to calc and save stat data
+- thin film in liquid records output data used for plots into csv file "thin_film_liquid_output.csv"
+- thin film in air records output data used for plots into csv file "thin_film_air_output.csv"

+- Sauerbrey now has 2 methods of calculations
+    - current way takes average Df from rf_stats and fits linear function to those values, multiplying slope by a theoretical or calculated C
+    - additional way is being reimplemented where full freq range data is saved and picked up by sauerbrey function, and mass is plotted as a function of time by multiplying each df point by C

+- bug fix input file selection not being saved
+- updated readme for spyder users to make a modification to code

 6/8
 - fixed bug where axis weren't being labelled and no formatting was ocurring except for the last generated figure